Direct memory access: Cycle stealing mode

 The cycle stealing mode is used in systems in which the CPU should not be disabled for the length of time needed for burst transfer modes.
 In the cycle stealing mode, the DMA controller obtains access to the system bus the same way as in burst mode, using BR (Bus Request) and BG (Bus Grant) signals, which are the two signals controlling the interface between the CPU and the DMA controller.
-However, in cycle stealing mode, after one unit of data transfer, the control of the system bus is deasserted to the CPU via BG.
+However, in cycle-stealing mode, after one unit of data transfer, the control of the system bus is deasserted to the CPU via BG.
 It is then continually requested again via BR, transferring one unit of data per request, until the entire block of data has been transferred.
-By continually obtaining and releasing the control of the system bus, the DMA controller essentially interleaves instruction and data transfers.
+By continually obtaining and releasing the control of the system bus, the DMA controller essentially interleaves data transfers with CPU activity.
 The CPU processes an instruction, then the DMA controller transfers one data value, and so on.
-Data is not transferred as quickly, but CPU is not idled for as long as in burst mode.
-Cycle stealing mode is useful for controllers that monitor data in real time.
+Data is not transferred as quickly, but the CPU is not idled for as long as in burst mode.

 Transparent mode

-Transparent mode takes the most time to transfer a block of data, yet it is also the most efficient mode in terms of overall system performance.
+Transparent mode (also called Hidden DMA data transfer mode) is the most efficient mode in terms of overall system performance.
 In transparent mode, the DMA controller transfers data only when the CPU is performing operations that do not use the system buses.
-The primary advantage of transparent mode is that the CPU never stops executing its programs and the DMA transfer is free in terms of time, while the disadvantage is that the hardware needs to determine when the CPU is not using the system buses, which can be complex.
-This is also called "Hidden DMA data transfer mode".
+The primary advantage of transparent mode is that the CPU never stops executing its programs, while the disadvantages are that DMA transfers are not prioritized and the hardware needs to predict when the CPU does not intend to use the system buses.